justintanner/rails-academy/mac/README.md

 # How to setup a Mac for Rails

-## Xcode
+### 1. Install Xcode

 We need [Xcode](https://developer.apple.com/xcode/) to help install Homebrew.

-1. Open the App Store from your Applications folder
+- Open the App Store from your Applications folder
-2. Search for Xcode
+- Search for Xcode
-3. Click the Get button to install Xcode
+- Click the Get button to install Xcode
-4. Open Xcode from your Applications folder
+- Open Xcode from your Applications folder
-5. Accept the license agreement
+- Accept the license agreement

-## Install XCode Command Line Tools
+### 2. Install XCode Command Line Tools

-1. Open Terminal from your Applications folder
+- Open Terminal from your Applications folder
-2. Copy and paste the following into the Terminal window
+- Copy and paste the following into the Terminal window

 ```bash
 xcode-select --install
 ```

-3. Follow the prompts to install the command line tools
+Follow the prompts to install the command line tools

-## Homebrew
+### 3. Homebrew

-1. Open Terminal from your Applications folder
+- Open Terminal from your Applications folder
-2. Copy and paste the following into the Terminal window
+- Copy and paste the following into the Terminal window

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-## Rails Academy
+### 4. Install Rails Academy

 In the same Terminal window copy and paste into the following, and press Enter: